zxc916684603/ecs/intl.en-US/User Guide/Instances/Reactivate an instance.md

 5. Choose whether to reactivate the instance immediately or later at a specified time.

 If you choose to reactivate immediately, the selected instance returns to the **Running** status after about 10 minutes.

+Alternatively, you can also complete the task by calling the ECS API [ReactivateInstances](../../../../reseller.en-US/API Reference/Instances/ ReactivateInstances.md#).